 Is it not obvious that Paul here is expressing the deep desire of his heart – and his earnest prayer to God for the salvation of the hardened (non-elect) among Israel?
-Here he is expressing the Life that is being lived IN him by the Holy Spirit – the Life of Christ who ever lives to intercede for us… So Paul in the spirit of prayer intercedes for the “hardened” (non-elect) of his people, Israel.
+Here he is expressing the Life that is being lived IN him by the Holy Spirit – the Life of Christ who ever lives to intercede for us… So Paul in the spirit of prayer groans and intercedes for the “hardened” (non-elect) of his people, Israel.

 But, is it not the case that from the Calvinist perspective those who are hardened within the people of Israel are beyond salvation?
 (Maybe even “reprobate” by God’s decree?).
 Why would Paul express such passion for them if they were beyond hope?